Andrologist in Chennai for Male Infertility Treatment

 “The success rate of both ivf or icsi in terms of taking a baby home after the procedure never exceeds 35% to 40% world over”

-To conclude, fertility treatments for most couples remains a difficult journey.
 This is partly because a lack of time is spent tying to understand or make the patient understand the whole complexity of the problem.
-Most people just cannot accept that their fertility potential is impaired.

 Proper guidance and counseling goes a long way in helping patients through their fertility journey.